Attention-aware Semantic Communications for Collaborative Inference: Backgrounds

 \subsection{Related Work}

-Prior work on collaborative inference has primarily focused on CNN architectures~\cite{Li2020edge,Shao2020communication,Shlezinger2022collaborative,Jankowski2021wireless,Lan2023progressive,Shao2022learning}.
+Prior work on collaborative inference has primarily focused on convolutional neural network (CNN) architectures~\cite{Li2020edge,Shao2020communication,Shlezinger2022collaborative,Jankowski2021wireless,Lan2023progressive,Shao2022learning}.
 The exploration of collaborative inference with transformer models has been limited because of the consistent dimension of the MSA blocks in the transformer encoder.

 Recent studies have delved into on-device inference utilizing lightweight ViT models~\cite{Mehta2022mobilevit,Pan2022edgevits,Li2022efficientformer}, yet achieving the accuracy of server models is challenging.
-To improve classification accuracy of the edge device, an ensemble strategy employing multiple edge devices was proposed in~\cite{Xu2023devit}.
+To improve the classification accuracy of the edge device, an ensemble strategy employing multiple edge devices was proposed in~\cite{Xu2023devit}.
 In this approach, a central edge device disseminates raw data to nearby edge devices, which then conduct inference using compact ViT models and return their intermediate inference results to the central edge device.
 The central edge device obtains the final inference outcome by aggregating the received intermediate results.
 However, this approach leads to increased communication overhead among the edge devices.

-In~\cite{Liu2023efficient}, the authors proposed a collaborative inference by leveraging the masked autoencoder (MAE)~\cite{He2022masked}.
-The edge device selects image patches \emph{randomly} and transmits them to the server.
+To reduce communication overhead, recent studies have introduced collaborative inference schemes utilizing ViT models on the server, namely masked autoencoder (MAE)-based offloading for transformer inference (MOT)~\cite{Liu2023efficient} and adaptive MOT (A-MOT)~\cite{Liu2024adaptive}.
+In these approaches, the edge device selects image patches \emph{randomly} for transmission to the server.
 The server then reconstructs the entire image using the decoder of MAE and performs classification on this reconstructed image.
-In spite of the benefit of reducing computational demands on the edge devices, the classification accuracy is compromised by the random selection of image patches.
+In spite of the benefit of reducing computational demands on edge devices, the classification accuracy is compromised by the random selection of image patches.

 Transformers have been utilized in semantic communications for the transmission of text~\cite{Xie2021deep} and images~\cite{Yoo2023on}.
 Nonetheless, these works do not pertain to classification tasks.
 Our approach distinctively employs attention scores, particularly for the class token, setting our work apart from existing research in semantic communications.